DCY1117/inesdata-mov-ai-tintolib/README.md

    > See deployment guides for complete instructions on local image configuration

-## 💡 Use Case: Tabular Data to Vision Models
+## 💡 Use Case: EMT Traffic Data → AI Vision Models

-The Streamlit application demonstrates an AI workflow:
+The Streamlit application demonstrates an AI workflow using real EMT traffic data:

 1. **Authenticate** with Keycloak using consumer connector credentials
 2. **Browse** the federated catalog to discover available datasets
 3. **Negotiate** contracts automatically with the provider
-4. **Transfer** and download tabular datasets (CSV)
+4. **Transfer** and download tabular datasets (CSV) with policy compliance
 5. **Transform** data using TINTOlib into synthetic images
 6. **Generate** vision-ready datasets for CNN/transformer models